 Gabriella specialises in commercial/chancery and general commercial litigation.
-Her practice includes contractual disputes across a very broad range of industries, civil fraud and asset tracing claims, shareholder and partnership disputes, breach of fiduciary duty claims and corporate and personal insolvency applications.
-Many of the cases in which Gabriella is instructed have an international element and she is experienced in dealing with jurisdictional challenges and conflicts of laws issues.
+Her practice includes high-value contractual and other business disputes across a very broad range of industries, civil fraud and asset tracing claims, shareholder and partnership disputes, breach of fiduciary duty claims and corporate and personal insolvency applications.
+Many of the cases in which Gabriella is instructed have an international element and she has extensive experience in dealing with jurisdictional challenges and conflicts of laws issues.

 Thanks in part to her international background, covering Sweden, the US, Spain and the Netherlands, Gabriella has a creative spark which enables her to bring fresh ideas to difficult problems and she is frequently instructed to advise across the legal areas within her practice.

-Gabriella is a strong and passionate advocate who appears regularly as sole Counsel in a variety of matters in the English Courts and in arbitrations.
-She is also frequently instructed as a junior to leading counsel, and she is experienced in acting as part of a larger counsel team in large scale commercial litigation, such as the US$2 billion claim brought by the Libyan Investment Authority (a sovereign wealth fund) against the French bank Société Générale to set aside several trades and derivative options, and its further £100 million claim against Credit Suisse and others.
+Gabriella is a strong and passionate advocate who appears regularly as sole Counsel before the English Courts and in arbitrations.
+She is also a very sought-after junior and has experience of acting as part of a larger counsel team in high-value and complex civil fraud litigation, such as the US$2 billion claim brought by the Libyan Investment Authority (a sovereign wealth fund) against the French bank Société Générale to set aside several trades and derivative options, and its further £100 million claim against Credit Suisse and others.

 Terms of Business